jppollmeier/jppollmeier.github.io/README.md

 ## 4. Results
-The results section of this thesis presents an analysis of the various methodologies used to identify the optimal Pokémon team.
-Each attempted approach is revisited in detail, showcasing the findings through a series of images, graphs, and tables to illustrate the performance of different team configurations.
-The primary goal is to evaluate the effectiveness of each strategy and to highlight the insights gained from these analyses.
+Let's now look at the results of each attempted approach.
+We will go through each approach one by one and revisit them in detail.
+Using graphs and figures I will try to highligh some of the findings.
+The primary goal is to evaluate the effectiveness of each strategy and to collect the insights gained from these analyses.

 ### 4.1 Results Battle Simulation
 While the battle simulation results do not directly pinpoint the optimal Pokémon team, they offer valuable insights into the performance characteristics and interactions of different team configurations.
 These findings lay the groundwork for more targeted analyses and highlight the complexity of the optimization problem.
-The visualizations included in this section help convey the nuances of the data, offering a clear view of the underlying dynamics at play and is a fun visualization for Pokémon fanatics.
+The visualizations included in this section help convey the nuances of the data, offering a clear view of the underlying dynamics at play and are a fun visualization for Pokémon fanatics.

-By exploring these results, we gain a deeper appreciation of the challenges and potential strategies for building effective Pokémon teams.
-This section serves as a crucial step in our overall analysis, bridging the gap between theoretical models and practical performance.

 ![First 10 Pokémon Win Probability](Matrix_10.png)
 ![First Generation Win Probability](Matrix_151.png)